-Certain etiquette and conduct was expected of an eighteenth or nineteenth century gentleman when courting.
-One etiquette book noted that “courting ought never to be done except with a view to marriage.”
-One nineteenth century gentleman maintained that “true courtship consists in a number of quiet, gentlemanly attentions, not so pointed as to alarm, not so vague as to be misunderstood.”
+Certain courtship etiquette and conduct was expected of an eighteenth or nineteenth century gentleman, although there were also courtship responsibilities for women.
+However, one etiquette book related to gentlemen noted that “courting ought never to be done except with a view to marriage.”
+A nineteenth century gentleman maintained that “true courtship consists in a number of quiet, gentlemanly attentions, not so pointed as to alarm, not so vague as to be misunderstood.”
 This meant a gentleman had to walk a fine line.
-He could not pay exclusive attention to any particular woman unless he was serious and wanted to pursue marriage, and he could not attend church with a woman regularly, give her costly presents, or be her constant escort unless he had serious intentions.
+He could not pay exclusive attention to one woman unless he was serious and wanted to pursue marriage, and he could not attend church with a woman regularly, give her costly presents, or be her constant escort unless he had serious intentions.
 If he neglected “all others to [solely] devote himself to a single lady he [gave] that lady reason to suppose he [was] particularly attracted to her … [and there was] danger of her feelings becoming engaged.”
-In addition, by avoiding such singular-focused behavior, a gentleman would avoid winning a love he could not reciprocate, stop wasting his time and money, or sidestep falling in love with someone considered unworthy.
+In addition, by avoiding such singular-focused behavior, a gentleman would avoid winning a love he could not reciprocate, wasting his time and money, and sidestep falling in love with someone considered unworthy.

 If that proved unproductive, his only other option was to get the lady to notice him by attending places she frequented and judging for himself “without speaking to his fair conqueror, — whether his further attentions would be distasteful to her.”
 If his advances appeared acceptable, he could make “the first deliberate step on the Ladder of Matrimony,” by writing to the woman’s father or guardian and stating “his position in life and prospects, as well as mention his family, [and] request permission … to visit the family as a preliminary to paying his addresses to the object of his admiration.”

 A gentleman first and foremost was to “be thoroughly honest” and never strive to be something he was not.
 If he was a willful deceiver, he was bound to be detected at some point, and one etiquette expert noted that if that happened, how would a gentleman expect a woman to continue to love and trust him?
 The conclusion was that “if you prize your own happiness … never intentionally deceive.
 Better that you underestimate.”
 On the other hand, a gentleman was to make himself as attractive as possible and use every power he possessed, whether it be attractiveness of manner, physical characteristics, education, money, position, skill, or strength, because “to do less would be injustice to yourself; to do more, would be injustice to others.”
 Gentlemen were also advised to never “give your best impression at … first.”
-The reason for this was because supposedly a suitor acquired an advantage by allowing “to unfold gradually the adornments of … character, making some new and favorable impression, if possible at each interview.”
+The reason for this was because supposedly a suitor acquired an advantage by delay:

-Once a gentlemen found a woman he wanted to court, one book provided a specific list for him to win her over.
-The book noted there that “certain requisites of the masculine character” needed to be used to successfully woo the female sex.
+Once a gentlemen found a woman he wanted to court, one book provided a specific list of courtship etiquette tips for him to win her over.
+The book noted there that to successfully woo the female sex “certain requisites of the masculine character [were needed].”
 These included:

 - Always treat ladies with the greatest respect — This meant a gentleman was to not treat a woman as his equal, but as his superior.
 He was to carry a woman’s bundles, give her his seat on a crowded car, open doors, etc., and this applied to any woman, young or old.